s53g4z/supertux1/README.md

 # supertux1

-## The original SuperTux, with modifications:
+This software repository holds the original SuperTux v0.1.3, with the following modifications:

 - Tux player
   - Ducking makes Tux grow bigger.